Health and wellbeing

 Taking the Welcome Ambassador pledge is a great way to connect with other students, to inspire others and be inspired.
 Being a Welcome Ambassador is about playing your part in strengthening the friendly, welcoming learning community that we are known for here at the University of Portsmouth.

 There are no set duties as a Welcome Ambassador, but plenty of opportunities to get involved and build your leadership portfolio.
-Taking the Welcome Ambassador pledge is the starting point for your leadership pathway, and follows completion of the first level in our online Speak UP Step UP Leadership course.
+Taking the Welcome Ambassador pledge is the starting point for your leadership pathway, and follows completion of the first level in our online Learning Well Leadership course.

-The Speak UP Step UP Leadership course has four modules and you can choose how far you go in completing them.
+The Learning Well Leadership course has four modules and you can choose how far you go in completing them.
 The learning is designed to support your development and build your leadership skills, and includes:

 - Identifying your personal values and valued identities